nubbsterr/ELK-SIEM-Setup/README.md

 Let's continue on now.
 Click the `Fleet Settings` button in the top right corner of the UI.
 Change the Elasticsearch host from `localhost` to your Elasticsearch host IP.
 Save and Apply our changes and we're good to go to our next step of Agent Policies.

-If you do wish to shut down your server.
-You can do so with the following steps:
-1. `sudo systemctl stop filebeat.service`
-2. `sudo systemctl stop kibana.service`
-3. `sudo systemctl stop elasticsearch.service`
-4. `sudo systemctl stop elastic-agent`

-**I have noticed that sometimes, the `stop` command will timeout and fail when attempting to stop the `elastic-agent` service.
-I am not sure why this occurs.
-If anyone does know, do let me know!
-To my knowledge, it has no impact on anything; nothing has broken *yet*.**

 # Creating Agent Policies To Collect Logs
 Navigate to the `Fleet` menu and click `Agent Policies`.
 Recall that agent policies will define what logs we want our agents to collect.
 To my knowledge, the Elastic Agent(s) **work with Filbeat** to get log data specified.
 Both the Filebeat configurations and agent policies work in tandem for log ingestion.